SSWConsulting/SSW.Rules.Content/rules/have-a-word-template/rule.md

 When creating the template, remember to add instructions to the user in yellow (things to be edited/deleted) and check you are following [Rules to Better Proposals](/rules-to-better-proposals).

 ::: greybox
-Warning: ⚠️ Templates are considered harmful.
-Don’t get sucked in - instead delete irrelevant sections.
+Warning: ⚠️ Templates can be harmful.
+Don’t treat them as law - don't be afraid to delete irrelevant sections.
 Let your colleagues know which bits you deleted.
 :::